Frequently Asked Questions

 Please have the conference chair contact the Office for International Students & Scholars for advice.
 There are different visa categories that would allow them to get honoraria and be reimbursed for expenses depending on the length of their stay.
 Please allow as much time as possible for visa processing for those participants coming from another country.

-Is honoraria paid to an international guest lecturer taxed?
+Is an honorarium paid to an international guest lecturer taxed?

 Yes, there is a withholding tax of 30 percent for stipends and honoraria.
-If the foreign visitor is from a tax treaty country, then they may complete form 8233 to take advantage of the treaty, provided that they have a SSI number or ITIN number.
+If the foreign visitor is from a tax treaty country, then they may complete Form 8233 to take advantage of the treaty, provided that they have a Social Security number or ITIN.
 Tax treaties are very complicated and only the payroll office can determine if the individual is qualified for a treaty benefit at the time of payment.

-What happens if someone does not have an SSI number and they are only here for a short time?
+What happens if someone does not have an Social Security Number (SSN) and they are only here for a short time?
 Or have a tourist visa which does not qualify them to apply?
-Can that individual get paid without an SSI number?
+Can that individual get paid without an SSN?

-The payroll office is authorized to issue an ITIN (Individual taxpayer Identification Number) to individuals who do not qualify for a Social Security number.
-This number is then used in lieu if the SSI number.
+The payroll office is authorized to issue an ITIN (Individual Taxpayer Identification Number) to individuals who do not qualify for a Social Security Number.
+This number is then used in lieu if the SSN.

 I think I have a fair understanding of the foreign visitor visa issues, but it seems that each faculty visitor has a different situation and there are always problems.
 Who can I call?

-All matters pertaining to immigration, visas, travel and entry to the United States should be directed to the Office for International Students & Scholars.
-Matters dealing with payment, treaty countries, SSI numbers, etc., should be directed to the payroll office.
+All matters pertaining to immigration, visas, travel and entry to the United States should be directed to the International Students & Scholars Office.
+Matters dealing with payment, treaty countries, SSN, etc., should be directed to the payroll office.